Rules Pertaining to Wild Animals

 How are wild animals treated under state law in Georgia?

-Why did DNR update the list of wild animals?
+Why did DNR update the list of wild animals in 2022?

 The list (O.C.G.A 27-5-5) had not been updated since 1994.
 Changes in the scientific names of species since that time make it difficult for the public to understand what is regulated under the law.
 More importantly, the updated list includes additional species that pose a threat to Georgia wildlife or to people.